mojomojo1/bootkon/tutorial.neos.md

 <walkthrough-tutorial-duration duration="30"></walkthrough-tutorial-duration>
 <walkthrough-tutorial-difficulty difficulty="2"></walkthrough-tutorial-difficulty>

-The goal of the this lab is to nable Google cloud services APIs Ensure your GCP user and service account have access to the required resources.
-Create GCP default network  Create Vertex AI notebook for the ML labs.** |

 The goal of this lab is to set permissions and create the default VPC network.

-CAUTION:
-This lab is for educational purposes only and should be used with caution in production environments.
-Google Cloud Platform (GCP) products are changing frequently, and screenshots and instructions might become inaccurate over time.
-Always refer to the latest GCP documentation for the most up-to-date information.

 ### **Architecture Diagram**